sagorbrur/EmailWriter/README.md

 ```

 ## Run Application
-This is application is base one [Flask](https://flask.palletsprojects.com/en/2.1.x/) framework.
+This is application is based one [Flask](https://flask.palletsprojects.com/en/2.1.x/) framework.
 Default port for this application is 5000.

 ```bash